Seagate/cortx/doc/CORTX on JBOD.rst

 - **$ /opt/seagate/cortx/sspl/bin/sspl_setup reset hard -p LDR_R1**

 - **$ yum remove -y cortx-sspl**

+CSM
+===

+The prerequisites and different procedures associated with the configuration of CSM component are mentioned below.

 HA
 ==

-The prerequisites and the procedure associated with the configuration of HA component are mentioned below.
+The prerequisites and different procedures associated with the configuration of HA component are mentioned below.

 Prerequisites
 -------------